Maureen Lander: Work

 The work references the New Zealand Foreshore and Seabed Act of 2004, which empowered the New Zealand government, 'the Crown', to override tribal rights to pursue customary claims to the foreshore and seabed through the courts.
 Lander's crown is delicately woven from a variety of fibres, including plant materials that grow along the foreshore – the creation of the crown itself is thus a subtle but defiant act of re-appropriation.
 Shells and fishing hooks from the museum's collection are placed on the base of the case.
 Strands of pingao fibre, stitched into the fabric lining at the back of the case, form inverted U-shapes representing the raised eyebrows of Tane (god of the forest).
 According to Māori legend, following a dispute between Tane and Tangaroa (god of the sea) Tane's eyebrows were flung onto the sand dunes, which mark the liminal space between the forest and the sea.
 Here Lander connects contemporary political conflicts to legendary battles.

 Responding to objects and taonga held in cultural institutions' collections remains a strong feature of Lander's work.
 In a 2015 exhibition at the National Library of New Zealand (a collaboration with Christine Hellyar and Jo Torr) Lander made a number of works relating to works in the library's art and archival collections.
 Her piece Hariata’s War Garb is inspired by Joseph Merrett's 1846 watercolour The Warrior Chieftains of New Zealand.
 The portrait depicts Hone Heke, the chief Kawiti, and Heke's wife Hariata.
 Hariata is shown wearing a woven sash unlike anything Lander had seen before.
 Researching her own family history, Lander found descriptions of Hariata written by her great-great grandfather James Johnston Fergusson.
 One document describes Hariata leading 700 men; another as being ‘young, tall, and rather goodlooking’, wearing ‘a tartan dress with red sash slung around her shoulders like a shepherd’s plaid’.
 Lander recreated the sash for the exhibition, along with a number of other pieces.
 In a review of the exhibition art historian Jill Trevelyan noted that Lander drew on her own experience learning weaving under Diggeress Te Kanawa to produce the works Rongo's samplers, a reimagining of the first works produced by a new practitioner.

+In 2017 Lander began a tuakana/teina (mentor/mentee) relationship with Mata Aho Collective, a group of four wahine Māori (Māori women) artists.
+In 2021 their collaborative work Atapō was awarded the biennal Walters Art Prize.

+In 2023 Maureen Lander, in collaboration with artist Denise Batchelor and composer Stìobhan Lothian, created the online artwork Hukatai ~ Sea Foam as part of the international art project World Weather Network.
+Lander and Batchelor came together to monitor the hukatai (sea foams) through walks on the shoreline of Te Hokianga Nui a Kupe, the Hokianga Harbour, in north-west New Zealand.
+These walks were documented through a series of lens-based observations which became a fibre installation as part of the 2023 Te Tuhi exhibition Huarere: Weather Eye, Weather Ear curated by Janine Randerson.